 The result is a case study that still lives and works on their website more than 5 years after it was made.

 Want to know what a case study video costs?
-We believe in transparent pricing — see our full packages and costs on our pricing page.
+We believe in transparent pricing.
+See our full packages and costs on our pricing page.

 Most definitely!
-A good case study can also be converted into a written document as well that can be used in your proposals, website, or shared in your email marketing.
+A good case study can also be converted into a written document as well.
+That can be used in your proposals, website, or shared in your email marketing.

 Again, that’s why case study videos are so versatile.